cloudfoundry/csb-brokerpak-aws/terraform/sqs/provision/dlq/README.md

               "maxReceiveCount": 5
             }
             ```
+- **Analyze Terraform and/or GoLang code for a more in-depth view**:
   - **One Standard Queue To One DLQ Example**: [See code here](./dlq_one_to_one/README.md)
   - **Two Standard Queues To One DLQ Example**: [See code here](./dlq_many_to_one/README.md)
   - **Bindings in examples**:
     - A binding is a IAM User with a key/secret and a policy.
     - Using an AWS key/secret is no longer considered the best way to give access to an AWS resource.
 Legacy broker follows this approach, we replicate it for maximum compatibility.
     - The policies are hard-coded and minimal.
     - The aim is that for an action that a user should do via the broker (e.g. delete the queue), that permission is not accessible via a binding.

+- **Conclusion**:
+  Opting for the most pragmatic, direct and simple solution as the first iteration seems to be the
+  right option while waiting for customer feedback and iterating towards something more sophisticated if necessary.